Breed profile: Beagle

 Beagles can live from 12 to 15 years, although they do need company to feel safe and stay stress-free.
 They need lots of exercise to avoid boredom and prevent obesity.

-While they are typically hardy, healthy dogs, beagles do sometimes run into health issues such as hypothyroidism (low thyroid function), patellar luxation (kneecap dislocation), epilepsy and central progressive retinal atrophy (an eye condition that can cause blindness).
+While they are typically hardy, healthy dogs, beagles do sometimes run into health issues such as hypothyroidism (low thyroid function), patellar luxation (kneecap dislocation), epilepsy and central progressive retinal atrophy (an inherited eye condition that can cause blindness).

 Talents